Brandawg93/homebridge-nest-cam/README.md

 }
 ```

 **Note:** If the steps below do not work, refer to the [manual authentication method](https://github.com/Brandawg93/homebridge-nest-cam/wiki/Manual-Authentication).
+You may need to reauthenticate periodically due to your Google account settings.

 1. If the plugin is installed globally, run `homebridge-nest-cam login`, otherwise, *ensure that you are in the plugin's root directory* and run `node dist/login.js`.
 If your account has 2 factor authentication, use the `-h` flag.
 2. Login to your Nest account.